• Skip to content

 Consult your practitioner before supplementing if you are taking AZT, doxorubicin, isotretinoin (Accutane), valproic acid (Depakote), or blood thinning medications.

-A note on thyroid hormones: Carnitine has traditionally been used by individuals with hyperthyroidism to help with symptoms resulting from hyperthyroid-induced carnitine depletion (such as muscle wasting), so scientists initially believed that carnitine acted like an “antagonist” or a thyroid hormone receptor blocker, and cautioned against using carnitine in hypothyroidism.
 However, subsequent research has shown that carnitine acts to modulate thyroid hormones within our cells, so it can act like an “agonist” (a substance that initiates a response when combined with a receptor) helping thyroid hormone action in cases of hypothyroidism, and as an “antagonist” (blocker) in cases of hyperthyroidism.
-Studies have shown benefits in both hypothyroidism and hyperthyroidism.
-As a best practice with all interventions used for Hashimoto’s, I recommend tracking symptoms, testing thyroid hormone levels and testing thyroid antibodies after starting new therapies.
+Studies have shown benefits in both hypothyroidism and hyperthyroidism.[71]

 Next Steps to Feeling Better

 I always suggest people work with a knowledgeable functional medicine practitioner to get started on their healing journey.
 If you don’t currently have a good functionally inclined practitioner, I highly recommend that you check out my list.
 Functional medicine practitioners will work to ensure an early diagnosis of your thyroid condition, and will then optimize thyroid medications (to achieve optimal versus “normal” TSH levels).
-They will not just look at individual symptoms, but will look at your symptoms as a whole, as well as your health history timeline, in order to find clues as to the root cause issues that may be affecting you.
-They will also likely look at underlying (and common thyroid) issues, such as nutrient depletion and absorption issues that a conventional medicine doctor might not look at, and whether you have the MTHFR gene variation (which impairs thyroid hormone levels and energy metabolism).

 I provide many protocols and recommendations throughout my blog as well as in my book, Hashimoto’s Protocol.
-Another way to keep in touch with my latest information is to join my community on Facebook or sign up for my newsletter.

-My mission is to help you in your Hashimoto’s journey, and to share all of the fascinating emerging research in order to help you feel better.
+My mission is to help you along your Hashimoto’s journey, and to share all of the fascinating emerging research in order to help you feel better.
 Please let me know if you have questions, and don’t forget to share your successes with the rest of our community!

 References